moj-analytical-services/rpackage_training/README.md

 ## 13. Developing functions

 Why, when and how to write your own functions is covered by the [Writing functions in R](https://github.com/moj-analytical-services/writing_functions_in_r) training.
 As this states, functions are a way to bundle up bits of code to make them easy to reuse.
 They can save you time, reduce the risk of errors, and make your code easier to understand.
-When commencing a project, you should consider and make a list of what functions would be beneficial.
+When commencing a project, you should:

+* Consider and make a list of what functions would be beneficial.
 A good rule of thumb is to develop a function whenever you’d be using the same or similar code in three places.
+It is also helpful to consider others' needs e.g. you may know another analyst who needs similar code.
-After you've made a list you should check whether the functions already exist (e.g. in the mojrap package) and then develop any that don't.
-When developing a new function you should also consider which package it's most beneficial to develop it in (e.g. it may be more beneficial to develop an mojrap type function within mojrap).
+* After you've made a list, check whether the functions already exist (e.g. in the [mojrap package](https://github.com/moj-analytical-services/mojrap)) and then develop any that don't.
+* If developing a new function, consider where it's most beneficial to develop it (e.g. it may be more beneficial to develop an [mojrap](https://github.com/moj-analytical-services/mojrap) type function within [mojrap](https://github.com/moj-analytical-services/mojrap)).

+Even if you're not planning to use the same or similar code in three places, you may be able to use a function that already exists (e.g. in the [mojrap](https://github.com/moj-analytical-services/mojrap) package).

 The mechanism for adding a function script to a package is covered in section 6 above.

 **Exercise 13**: Consider whether it would be beneficial to incorporate any functions into a package like your minimal statistical bulletin package?
 Regardless of the answer, a function called plot_crimes.R has been created to produce the plot.
 Add this to your package and amend crimesdata_pub.Rmd so it uses this function.
-Lastly, push to github.
+Lastly, commit all your changes to git and then push them to github.com.

 ## 14. Documenting functions